An explainable three dimension framework to uncover learning patterns: A unified look in variable sulci recognition: Introduction

+Recent studies have seen a significant surge in the exploration of XAI within medical image analysis and neuroimaging domains (\cite{xai,mx1,mx2,mine}).
+XAI methodologies are broadly categorized into interpretable and post-hoc approaches.
+Interpretable methods focus on models that possess inherent properties such as simulatability, decomposability, and transparency, often linked to linear techniques like Bayesian classifiers, support vector machines, decision trees, and K-nearest neighbor algorithms (\cite{xai22}).
+On the other hand, post-hoc methods are typically used with AI techniques to reveal nonlinear mappings within complex datasets (\cite{xai,xai22}).
+A widely used post-hoc technique is Local Interpretable Model-Agnostic Explanations (LIME), which explains the network's predictions by building simple interpretable models that approximate the deep network locally, i.e. in the close neighborhood of the detected structure (\cite{xaimi}).
+Post-hoc techniques include both model-specific approaches that address specific nonlinear behaviors and model-agnostic approaches that explore data complexity (\cite{xai,xai22}).
+In computer vision, model-agnostic methods such as LIME and perturbation techniques are widely used, while model-specific methods encompass feature relevance, condition-based explanations, and rule-based learning (\cite{lime,xaims,xai22}).
 In medical imaging, explainable methods often focus on attribution and perturbation techniques (\cite{xai_surv}).
 Attribution techniques like LIME as well as Layer-wise Relevance Propagation (LRP), Gradient-weighted Class Activation Mapping (GradCAM), and Shapley Additive Explanations (SHAP) identify important features for a given prediction by assigning relevance scores to the input features.
 Perturbation techniques assess the sensitivity of an AI prediction to specific input features by systematically altering sub-groups of the input data (\cite{xai_surv,xaimi}).
 GradCAM is notably prevalent among explainable methods in medical imaging due to its ease of application and understanding, as well as its ability to map significant features in the imaging space using the activations of the last convolutional layers (\cite{xaimi}).
 By advancing these explainable methodologies we can better interpret complex models, enhancing their transparency and trustworthiness, particularly in applications like medical imaging, and neuroimaging.
 An important gap in the literature is the absence of three-dimensional representation frameworks that can explain complex models, such as those used in neuroscience, by providing faithful global explanations.
 Such frameworks could offer more accurate interpretations than established approaches, potentially improving AI transparency and uncovering new patterns in significant sub-regions involved in classification and prediction.